Chair’s Introduction

 Impairment assessment

-The Group uses Alternative Performance Measures (APMs) and provides additional disclosures, including reconciliations to statutory measures, as set out in Note 27 to the 2023 financial statements.
+The Group uses Alternative Performance Measures (APMs) and provides additional disclosures, including reconciliations to statutory measures, as set out in Note 27 to the financial statements.
 The Committee considers it important to take account of both the statutory measures and the APMs when reviewing these financial statements.
 In particular, items excluded from underlying results were reviewed by the Committee and it is satisfied that the presentation of these items is clear, applied consistently across years and that the level of disclosure is appropriate.

-The Audit Committee also reviewed and considered other matters during and in respect of the financial year ended 30 June 2023 including management’s assessment of new accounting standards that were not effective for adoption until after 30 June 2023.
+The Audit Committee also reviewed and considered other matters during and in respect of the financial year ended 30 June 2024 including management’s assessment of new accounting standards that were not effective for adoption until after 30 June 2024.

-The Audit Committee considered and discussed with the rest of the Board whether the Annual Report, taken as a whole and including the need for and disclosure around the prior year restatements, is fair, balanced and understandable and provides the information necessary for stakeholders to assess the Group’s position and performance, business model and strategy.
+The Audit Committee considered and discussed with the rest of the Board whether the Annual Report, taken as a whole and including the need for and disclosure around the prior year restatement, is fair, balanced and understandable and provides the information necessary for stakeholders to assess the Group’s position and performance, business model and strategy.

 Internal audit arrangements